Chart Color Schemes

 An assessment of population growth drivers in Wanguri reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Wanguri's population was approximately 1,866 as of August 2025.
-This figure represents an increase of 30 people from the 2021 Census count of 1,836 individuals.
-The change is inferred from the estimated resident population of 1,866 in June 2024 and address validation since the Census date.
-This results in a population density ratio of 2,096 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 56.6% of overall population gains during recent periods, driving primary growth for the area.
+Wanguri's population was approximately 1,866 as of November 2025.
+This figure indicates an increase of 30 people from the 2021 Census, which recorded a population of 1,836.
+The change is inferred from ABS's estimated resident population of 1,866 in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,096 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 56.6% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch applies age cohort-specific growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Projecting demographic shifts indicates an above-median population growth for national statistical areas.
-Wanguri is expected to grow by 340 persons to 2041, with an overall increase of 18.2% over the 17-year period.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and post-2032 growth estimation, AreaSearch applies age cohort growth rates provided by the ABS's Greater Capital Region projections (released in 2023 based on 2022 data).
+Based on projected demographic shifts, above median population growth is anticipated for national statistical areas.
+Wanguri is expected to grow by 340 persons to 2041, reflecting an increase of 18.2% over the 17 years.

 Frequently Asked Questions - Population